DavidAkinJames/DavidAkinJames/README.md

-### Hi there 👋 I am David Akin-James I am self Taught Developer.
+### Hi there 👋 I am David I am Physics grad who is interested in becoming a full stack developer.
+I have been on this self journey process to lay a solid foundation in both frontend and backend technologies.
+Currently, I am a Frontend intern at HNGi8.
+The goal is to become a reliable and productive full stack developer that builds for the future.

 Here are some ideas to get you started:

 ## Interested in:
-* :snowflake:  React,Redux,Hooks,NextJs,Gatsby,GraphQL
+* :snowflake:  React,Redux,Hooks,NextJs,Gatsby,
-* :iphone: NodeJs,MongoDb, Firebase,
+* :iphone: NodeJs,MongoDb, Firebase,GraphQl
 * :computer: HTML, CSS, JS

 ## Fun fact About me: